homearanya/alistair-psychologist/src/pages/services/mindfulness-training.md

 intro: >-
+  Mindfulness training will not only help you to deal with stress or chronic pain more effectively it will also help you to gain more enjoyment from all of the potentially pleasurable aspects of life.
+excerpt: >-
-  Mindfulness training will not only help you to deal with stress or chronic pain more effectively it will also help you to gain more enjoyment from all of the potentially pleasurable aspects of life
+  Mindfulness training will not only help you to deal with stress or chronic pain more effectively it will also help you to gain more enjoyment from all of the potentially pleasurable aspects of life.
 thumbnailimage:
   alt: Mindfulness Training
   image: /img/meditation.png